Greece's Aegean Airlines says Olympic buy a necessity

-Aegean (AGNr.AT) announced a deal on Monday to buy smaller Olympic Air for 72 million euros from investment group Marfin (MRFr.AT), less than two years after European regulators blocked their previous attempt to join forces.
+Aegean announced a deal on Monday to buy smaller Olympic Air for 72 million euros from investment group Marfin , less than two years after European regulators blocked their previous attempt to join forces.

 “It’s a move of necessity so we can have a viable air carrier in Greece,” Aegean’s deputy chairman Eftyhios Vassilakis told reporters on Thursday at a press conference to explain the rationale of the deal.